 - Orange County’s OC Streetcar, connecting to Metrolink commuter rail service—4.1 miles for $408 million.

-- Salt Lake City’s Ogden/Weber State University BRT, adding dedicated lanes and a high-quality link to light rail service—5.3 miles for $100 million.
+- Salt Lake City’s Ogden/Weber State University BRT, adding dedicated lanes and a high-quality bus route to light rail service—5.3 miles for $100 million.

 - Spokane’s City Line BRT, creating improved bus service in the largest city in eastern Washington—6 miles for $72 million.

-- Vancouver, Washington’s the Vine Mill Plain BRT—$50 million.
+- Vancouver, Washington’s the Vine Mill Plain BRT—$50 million for better service north of Portland.

-- London’s Downtown Loop BRT, creating new dedicated lanes for buses through downtown.
+- London, Ontario’s Downtown Loop BRT, creating new dedicated lanes for buses through downtown.

 - Mexico City’s Linea 12 extension, the latest expansion to North America’s second-most-used metro system—2.9 miles for about $150 million.